bitovi/documentjs/docs/api/config/docConfig.md

 @option {String} [defaultDest="."]
 The location of where the default docs should be rendered to.

-@option {String} dest The templated directory name of where each version's download and docs should be created.
+@option {String} versionDest The templated directory name of where each version's download and docs should be created.
 The default is `"<%= version%>"`.
 This means that a _2.0.1_ version name will be downloaded to a _2.0.1_ folder.
 DocumentJS will then look for that version's `documentjs.json` and run that.

 @option {Object<String,DocumentJS.siteConfig>} sites A map of site names and options that configure their behavior.

+@body

 ## Use